leocordoba/terraform-coding/README.md

-# terraform-coding
+# Terraform - AWS
-Demo for provisioning in AWS with Terraform
+Demo for provisioning a auto-scaling Nginx serverin on AWS with Terraform